bhopkinsnc/ccoe-training-ansible/README.md

 ## List of Prerequisite

-1. GIT Client Access Pull From Repo
+1. GIT Client and Rights to Pull From Repo
-1. Docker Install
+1. Docker Install and working
 1. Access to Internet

 ## Git Clone Repo

+If you need help with git commands [help/git_commands.md](help/git_commands.md)

+Clone THIS Repo on the Workstation that you will be using that has docker installed and configured.

 https://VF-Cloud@dev.azure.com/VF-Cloud/vf_cloud_core/_git/ccoe-training-ansible

-Check if git is not installed do [setup/git_install.md](setup/git_install.md)

-If you need help with git commands [help/git_commands.md](help/git_commands.md)

 ## Build Docker Container

-Use Guide to Build Container [here](setup/cntr_centos_ansible/README.md)
+Use Guide to Build Container [setup/cntr_centos_ansible/README.md](setup/cntr_centos_ansible/README.md)

 ## Run Docker Container

 Change repo root directory

 ```bash
 docker run --rm -it -h ansibleserver -v $(pwd):/ansible/playbooks cent_ansible bash